wp-plugins/blunt-ajax/readme.txt

 **Arguments may be specified in any order**

 **debug:** (boolean)(optional) Should Debugging be turned on.
 You can turn on debugging that will display errors encountered by Blunt AJAX.
 The default value is **false** (actually, the defualt value is set in the php file for this script, but unless you change it there the default is false.
-Form more information on this see the **Advanced Debugging and Testing** section.
-Prior to version 1.1.0 debug needed to be the first parameter in arguments.
+For more information on this see the **Advanced Debugging and Testing** section.)
+Prior to version 1.1.0 debug needed to be the first parameter in the arguments.
 In version 1.1.0 the JS code was changed and it no longer matters what order the debug parameter is included in the arguments list.

-**url** (string)(optional) This would be the URL of the path of the server side PHP script that will handle the AJAX request.
-The defualt value for this argument is the path to the file admin-ajax.php on your site.
-This is the way you are supposed to handle AJAX requests, you can read more about that in the link I referenced above.
+**url** (string)(optional) This would be the URL for the path of the server side PHP script that will handle the AJAX request.
+The defualt value for this argument is the path to the file admin&#8209;ajax.php on your site.
+This is the way you are supposed to handle AJAX requests in WP, you can read more about that in the link I referenced above.

 However, I know that not everyone does it this way and it is not always necessary to go through the WordPress AJAX script.
 I will say that if you are going to access anything about your WordPress site that you should do it properly.
 Again, when not accessing the WordPress site, for example you're just going to set a SESSION value or something of that nature, you can provide the path to your own script.
 This path ***MUST*** be on your own server.
 AJAX only allows connection to the same server that hosts the page it is on and this script ***WILL NOT*** provide access to another server.
+You do not need to include the absolute path to your script, AJAX requests work perfectly well with root relative URLs

 **callback** (function)(optional)
 A valid callback function to process the server response.
 The default value of the parameter is the default callback function that is explained below.